 Why List on Travel Nurse Housing?

 Property owners can list their space on TNH in order to connect with travel nurse tenants.
 Travel nurses stay for 3 months at a time and make great tenants because they’re pre-screened traveling healthcare employees.
-Our site is totally free for travelers and there are no booking fees or commissions!
+As an added layer of security, Furnished Finder has also partnered with Keycheck, an online service for landlords to screen tenants and create state specific leases.
+Furnished Finder is totally free for travelers and there are no booking fees or commissions!
 Travel nurses and medical staffing companies depend on us for furnished housing, so if you’re renting to travel nurses now, or you’re looking to rent to travel nurses, list your property now.